docker-for-data-science/docker-for-data-science-tutorial/exercises/01_docker_essentials/README.md

 ***Tip:** `docker run` has lots of [options](https://docs.docker.com/engine/reference/commandline/run/#options)*

 2. We are at the Python shell prompt inside of the container.
-Use `Ctrl + P + Q` to dettach from the container and return to your prompt.
+Use `Ctrl + P + Q` to detach from the container and return to your prompt.

 ## Exercise C: Stop Container

-> Dettacing from the container means it is still running in the background.
+> Detaching from the container means it is still running in the background.

 1. We can take a look at all running container using the [`docker ps`](https://docs.docker.com/engine/reference/commandline/ps) command: